HristijanStojchevski/VR/README.md

 # VR
  All laboratory work for the course Virtual Reality.
 I will be working in Unity(v.
 2017.4.*).
+ The mini game/VR experience is located in a valley surrounded by mountains.
+The player needs to generate some balls and push them to different locations in the scene.
+Once all the balls are succesfully delivered he can enter a house and "win" before the time flies by.
  I did all the coding myself and when I got stuck somewhere not nowing how all the objects, materials, sounds are build inside classes and their own methods I used the [Unity docs](https://docs.unity3d.com/ScriptReference/index.html), everything is really well documented and there is a big comunity on all the forums.
  For those that don't want to buy expensive headsets, you can get yourself [google cardboard](https://arvr.google.com/cardboard/get-cardboard/) or [build your own from home](https://www.youtube.com/watch?v=EHkOnsvpHiA).